-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including debt instruments at FVTOCI, trade and other receivables, unbilled revenue and bank balances and deposits) and other items (including contract assets and lease receivables) which are subject to impairment under HKFRS 9.
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade and other receivables and bank balances and deposits) and other item (including contract assets) which are subject to impairment assessment under HKFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.